CropPro-package/.github/profile/README.md

 The readme document within the CropPro repository provides introductory instructions on how to use and cite the package.

-For more detail, please refer to Stroud et al 202? article in Vegetation History and Archaeobotany DOI:
+For more detail, a full journal article regarding the use of the package will soon be available in Vegetation History and Archaeobotany.
+Full details will be provided when it is published.